-Jerome Romain is in his fourth season as the jumps coach at the University of Tennessee.
+Jerome Romain recently completed his fifth season as the jumps coach at the University of Tennessee.
 A former University of Arkansas All-American in the triple jump, the one-time SEC standout works with the Vols and Lady Vols in the long, triple and high jumps.

 He coached his first All-American at UT in 2011, helping Justin Hunter leap to an eighth-place finish and national honors in the long jump at the NCAA Indoor meet.
 The rookie standout carded a UT indoor freshman record of 26-1 1/2 along the way and was fifth indoors and seventh outdoors at the SEC level despite playing football for the Vols during the season and spring drills.
 Hunter also stands No. 3 all-time on UT's indoor performers list with the previously-mentioned mark.

-Romain also worked with Lady Vols Ellen Wortham, a seven-time SEC scorer in the long jump, high jump and the pentathlon, and SEC scorer Kia Jackson last season.
+Romain also worked with Lady Vols Ellen Wortham, a seven-time SEC scorer in the long jump, high jump and the pentathlon, and SEC scorer Kia Jackson.
 Wortham also garnered All-American acclaim in the pentathlon in 2011, taking eighth at the NCAA Indoor meet, and finished second and fourth at the SEC Indoors and Outdoors Championship, respectively.
 Wortham posted career bests at both meets.

 In 2010, Vol Desmond Brown emerged as one of the SEC's best in the long jump under Romain's tutelage, snaring fifth at the league's outdoor meet with a leap of 25-9 1/4 while taking seventh indoors.
 Tyler Stepp added an eighth-place result in the high jump at 6-8 3/4.